eecs489staff/a1-sockets-mininet/README.md

 <a name="submission-instr"></a>
 ## Submission Instructions
 Submission to the autograder will be done [here](https://g489.eecs.umich.edu/).
-It will be released about halfway through the assignment.

 To submit:
-1. Make sure all the files you want to submit are in the same folder and you are able to compile your code with this flat file structure.
+1. Make sure all the files you want to submit are in the same folder and you are able to compile your code with this flat file structure. **This includes the hand-graded files for Part 3 and Part 4 of the project.**
 2. Go to autograder website specified above and submit you files.
 Ignore any errors about missing .c files.
 3. Please provide a Makefile that will produce an `iPerfer` executable when run with the command `make iperfer`.